 For our beer drinking friends we have many kinds of micro-brewed beers by the bottle from Texas, Colorado, and California.

 The Turtle Enoteca value-driven wine list features nearly 100 wines under $100.
 Our wines like our food are never static.
 Labels range from the best of local Texas winemakers to Spain and Italy with a sprinkling of grapes from the rest of the world.
 We choose wines from makers who put as much love and care into their wines as we do into our food and we encourage you to try grapes you don't know.
 Twenty wines are available from the nitrogen dispenser by the glass or taste so you do not have an excuse to try something unfamiliar just this one time.
-There is a delightful menu of small plates and thin crust gourmet Italian pizzas.
+There is a delightful menu of small plates and thin crust gourmet Roman pizzas baked on our Italian cement hearths.
 You may also order from the restaurant dinner menu.

 Tuesday - Saturday 5:00PM-CLOSE

 We also specialize in entremetes, European pastries , and

 ...and of course 16 flavors of gelato and sorbetto

 Chef J.D.
 Segura, a South Texas native, was classically trained at the California Culinary Academy in San Francisco.
 He began his training at the age of seventeen, shortly after graduating high school in 2004.
 Upon completion of his degree plan and an extensive externship, he received an Associate of Occupational Studies in Le Cordon Bleu - Culinary Arts.

 After graduation, he returned to Texas, and began working within the industry while attending the University of Texas at San Antonio.
 Segura took in the local cuisine and culture while obtaining a Bachelor's and Master's of Art in English with an emphasis in creative writing and literary theory.